 Tips on Avoiding Crowds at the Rijksmuseum

 Following the three recommended routes through the museum is not obligatory but one-way systems are enforced in tight areas.
 (Circling, backtracking, and repeating halls are always possible.)
 When arriving early, go straight up to the second floor and go directly to see The Night Watch.
 Then retreat to the four Vermeers and other Golden Age paintings in the Eregalerij (Gallery of Honor).
 Only after seeing these top works start any planned tours or itinerary even if it requires a complete backtrack to the entrance.
 Of course, late afternoon see the Eregalerij last.
 (It is the last hall to close but in a dispute over the time, the guard always wins.)

 De Nachtwacht is currently in the midst of a research and restoration project that is done in situ so most of the painting may be seen at all times.
-While crowds jostle for position in front of the Rembrandt, the huge similarly themed paintings on the sidewalls by Frans Hals and Bartholomeus van der Helst can be enjoyed as if on a private tour.
+While crowds jostle for position in front of the Rembrandt, the huge similarly themed paintings on the sidewalls by Frans Hals and Bartholomeus van der Helst may often be enjoyed as if on a private tour.

 After seeing these top works, the rest of the museum can be relatively peaceful.
 It is probably best to see the rest of the second floor (works from 1600 – 1700) first but after that many galleries may be much quieter.
-The art nouveau on the third floor and the Asian pavilion (well worth the detour) can be deserted even when other galleries are unpleasantly full.
+The art nouveau on the third floor and the Asian pavilion (well worth the detour) are often deserted even when other galleries are unpleasantly full.

-While waiting, note the slit cut into the roof of the vaults of the arcade on the Museumplein side of the building – this was done to allow The Night Watch to be hoisted back into the building without having to roll up the large painting.
+While in the arcade, note the slit cut into the roof of the vaults of the arcade on the Museumplein side of the building – this was done to allow The Night Watch to be hoisted back into the building after restoration work without having to roll up the large painting.

 Free Rijksmuseum Apps and Multimedia Tours

 The Rijksmuseum has a wonderful website with 130,000 pieces currently on display online.
-Around 8,000 of the museum’s collection of nearly a million items are on show in the Rijksmuseum.
-Browsers are actively encouraged to download pictures and digitally play around with the art works.
+Browsers are actively encouraged to download pictures and digitally play around with the artworks.
+Around 8,000 of the museum’s collection of nearly a million items are on display in the Rijksmuseum.

-From the What’s On section, visitors can download for free the multimedia tours for iPhone or Android. (€5 for visitors turning up at the museum without an own smart phone.)
+From the What’s On section, anyone may download for free the multimedia tours for iPhone or Android. (€5 for visitors turning up at the museum without their own smartphone.)
 Various tours are available including 45 or 90 minutes highlights or put together a personal tour.
 Free wifi is available throughout the museum.